HarshDevelops/to-do-react/README.md

 The To-Do List App currently provides basic functionality for managing tasks.
 Additional features that can be added in the future include:

 - Delete button for each to-do item.
-- Strikethrough styling for completed items.
 - Clear button to remove all completed items.
-- Clear button to remove all items.
-- Sort and filter options for the to-do list.
+- Sort and filter options for the to-do list. {In Process}
-- User authentication and individual to-do lists.

 ## Future Enhancements